jdidion/atropos/README.md

 3. Options for trimming specific types of data (miRNA, bisulfite-seq).
 4. A new command ('detect') that will detect adapter sequences and other potential contaminants (this is experimental).
 5. A new command ('error') that will estimate the sequencing error rate, which helps to select the appropriate adapter- and quality- trimming parameter values.
+6. A new command ('qc') that generates read statistics similar to FastQC.
+The trim command can also compute read statistics both before and after trimming (using the '--stats' option).
+7. Improved summary reports, including support for serialization formats (JSON, YAML, pickle), support for user-defined templates (via the optional Jinja2 dependency), and integration with [MultiQC](http://multiqc.info).
-5. The ability to merge overlapping reads (this is experimental and the functionality is limited).
+8. The ability to merge overlapping reads (this is experimental and the functionality is limited).
-6. Summary report includes read statistics and can be viewed in [MultiQC](http://multiqc.info).
-7. The ability to write the summary report and log messages to separate files.
+9. The ability to write the summary report and log messages to separate files.
-8. The ability to read and write interleaved FASTQ files.
+10. The ability to read SAM/BAM files and read/write interleaved FASTQ files.
-9. A progress bar, and other minor usability enhancements.
+11. A progress bar, and other minor usability enhancements.

 ## Dependencies

+* Required
     * Python 3.3+ (python 2.x is NOT supported)
     * Cython 0.25.2+ (`pip install Cython`)
+* Optional
     * pytest (for running unit tests)
-* progressbar2 or tqdm (optional, if you want progressbar support)
+    * progressbar2 or tqdm (progressbar support)
-* pysam (optional, if you want support for SAM/BAM input)
+    * pysam (SAM/BAM input)
-* khmer 2.0+ (`pip install khmer`) (optional, for detecting low-frequency adapter contamination)
+    * khmer 2.0+ (`pip install khmer`) (for detecting low-frequency adapter contamination)
+    * jinja2 (for user-defined report formats)

 ## Installation